 I hope I explained it well enough for you all to understand…it’s pretty simple and makes cleaning cast iron a breeze…instead of a majorly time-consuming chore!

-*Reposts: Please note that this idea/post was originally posted to this website on 04/13/2016 but it was in great need of a refresh so it now is more user friendly and shareable, (and just plain looks better;).
+*Reposts: Please note that this article was originally posted to this website on 04/13/2016, however it was in great need of a refresh, so it now is more user friendly and shareable, (and just plain looks better;).